Nathan Law: Exile

 Hours after the promulgation of the new security law in Hong Kong enacted by Beijing on 30 June 2020, Nathan Law and the other leaders of Demosistō resigned from their offices and the party disbanded.
 On 2 July, he announced that he had left Hong Kong due to safety concerns.
 In his statement he encouraged the international community to continue advocating for the Hong Kong protesters, and said that he did not know when he would return to Hong Kong.
 He dropped out from the pro-democracy primaries and days later announced he was in London.
 Law met with US secretary of state Mike Pompeo during his visit to the United Kingdom in the same month, discussing the situation in Hong Kong, especially the possibility of Beijing's "meddling" in upcoming legislative elections, as well as human rights in Tibet and Xinjiang.

 On 3 July 2020, he testified before US Congress via video-conference (due to COVID-19 travel restriction) where he repeated his call for actions to be taken against Hong Kong and mainland China for enacting a national security law for Hong Kong, an action which violates the said law.

 Chinese state media reported on 1 August that an arrest warrant had been issued against him by Hong Kong police, which was repeated by Western media but remained unconfirmed by Hong Kong police.
 On 16 October 2020, another arrest warrant was issued against him for failing to appear in court due to the banned Tiananmen vigil.

 On 7 April 2021, Law announced on Twitter that he has been granted asylum in the UK.
 On 9 April 2021, Chinese Foreign Ministry spokesman Zhao Lijian criticized the UK for allegedly "harbouring a criminal suspect wanted by the Hong Kong police".
 Zhao further elaborated that the move by the UK was a "gross interference in Hong Kong’s judicial affairs and a breach of international law and basic norms governing international relations."

 On 10 December 2021, the Hong Kong government released a statement which claimed that Law, accused in the statement of being "defamatory" and "slandering", had skipped bail.
 They have called him a “useful idiot of the Americans”.
 The same month, in response to enquiries by Hong Kong Free Press about the basis for the statement regarding bail, the Information Services Department said a summons had been issued to Law – which according to Hong Kong Free Press never occurred – while the Department of Justice said it refused to comment on individual cases.

 On 11 July 2023, after the Hong Kong police issued a wanted list of eight overseas activists that included Law, his parents and brother in Hong Kong were taken by police for questioning.
 According to local news reports, they were released the same day.

-On 12 June 2024, the Hong Kong government revoked the passport of Law, exercising powers that it had been granted under the Safeguarding National Security Ordinance.
+On 12 June 2024, the Hong Kong government revoked Law's passport, exercising powers that it had been granted under the Safeguarding National Security Ordinance.

 In 2025, Law appeared on the podcast Targeted.